top of page

 9. John 6:68

-10. Derived from the Hebrew verb ‘to walk’, halakha refers to legal rulings forming the body of Jewish law.
+10. Derived from the Hebrew verb ‘to walk,’ halakha refers to legal rulings that form the body of Jewish law.
 The Mishnah is a commentary on the written Torah and forms the basis for the Torah sh’ba’al Peh, the Oral Torah.

-11. As opposed to halakha, aggadah refers to non-legal Jewish folklore and stories with embedded with Rabbinic homilies.
+11. As opposed to halakha, Aggadah refers to non-legal Jewish folklore and stories embedded with Rabbinic homilies.

 12. Each order or seder contains 7 to 12 tractates.
 The six orders are Zeraim (Seeds), Mo’ed (Festival), Nashim (Women), Nezikin (Damages), Kodashim (Holy Things) and Toharot (Purities).